dtu-qmcm/qmcm_handbook/quarto_project/phd_thesis.md

 * Enter "step print power" in the search field
 * Click on "Step Print Power - External Store" in the search results

 For the Step Print Power store, you can following the [PhD thesis printing guide](https://www.inside.dtu.dk/-/media/dtu-inside/medarbejder/om-dtu-campus-og-bygninger/kommunikation-og-design/trykkeri/guide-til-cover-generering.pdf).
-Make sure to actually count the number of pages with colour in the PhD thesis, since this impact the total price significantly.
+Make sure to actually count the number of pages with colour in the PhD thesis, since this will impact the total price significantly.

-Available colours and corresponding CYMK codes for the spine and cover of the printed PhD thesis:
+Available colours and corresponding CMYK codes for the spine and cover of the printed PhD thesis:

 ![Available spine colours](Spine_colours.png)